patel-himanshu/web-scraper/README.md

 **Selenium** is an open-source web testing tool.
 It is used to automate browser activities, hence it is also known as a web-driver.
 It is particularly useful for scraping, if the website uses JavaScript to serve content.

-Other libraries (such as Requests, lxml), also have their own benefits.
+Other libraries (such as **Requests**, **lxml**), also have their own benefits.
 All of these libraries have quite a simple learning curve, and contain good documentation.

 # Resources